Overview of System Center - Orchestrator

-After you have created a runbook, you commit it to the orchestration database by checking it in.
+After you've created a runbook, you commit it to the orchestration database by checking it in.
 You can then use either the Runbook Designer or the Orchestration console to start and stop the runbook.

 A request to run a runbook creates a job that is stored in the orchestration database.
 Each runbook can define a primary runbook server and one or more standbys that process the runbook if the primary is unavailable.
 A service on each runbook server continuously monitors the orchestration database for jobs that it can process.
-When a runbook server detects a job, it logs that it is working on the job, copies the runbook locally, logs that it is running an instance of the runbook, and then begins processing the runbook.
-For any runbook not containing a monitor, you can create multiple runbook requests meaning that a single runbook can have multiple jobs.
+When a runbook server detects a job, it logs that it's working on the job, copies the runbook locally, logs that it's running an instance of the runbook, and then begins processing the runbook.
+For any runbook not containing a monitor, you can create multiple runbooks requests, meaning that a single runbook can have multiple jobs.